fossxo/fossxo-gdd/source/technical-design/systems.rst

 ..  note::
     Even though systems are implemented as structures, they should not store any state in as a local fields.
-If a system needs private data, store the data in a resource object that has private fields.  [#amethystguide]_ In fact, the next major version of Amethyst uses loose functions for systems and the System trait is removed.
+If a system needs private data, store the data in a resource object that has private fields.
+In fact, the next major version of Amethyst uses loose functions for systems and the System trait is removed.

 ============